About this listing

 That picturesque street is known for its funicular, the iconic Elevador da Bica that creaks up and down the hill as tourists snap photos.
 Framing the funicular are pastel-colored houses and the river in the distance, while many of the doors open as hip bars at night

-Check in time must be confirmed with message using Airbnb messaging in the website, at least until 48 hrs before arrival day -
+It must be confirmed with message using Airbnb messaging in the website, at least until 48 hrs before arrival day

 I and Lisbon, Lisbon and I... to cut a long story short.

 Born and raised in Lisbon, (all family after 3 generations, living in city centre), Architect, I work in films as Production designer and Art director, creating ephemeral spaces.

 Always living the city life, from day to night and overnight, always travelling, living and working around the world, I have done a little bit of everything you can imagine.